Yay Kosher

 Recipe Tips and Suggestions

-• Everybody likes cinnamon.
-Sprinkle the some cinnamon sugar over the top of the mandel brot right after it bakes for the second time.
-Cinnamon Mandel Bread.
+• Cinnamon and Sugar.
+Sprinkle the some cinnamon and sugar over the top of the mandel brot right after it bakes for the second time.

 • Chocolate Chip Mandel Bread.
 Add ¼ cup of chocolate chips to the batter with the almonds.